AhmadBinAbdulJabbar/Hacktoberfest2022-Programming-/README.md

 2) You can modify or add any new features in this code also.
 3) You can report any bugs also and can improve that.

+#### If you don't have git on your machine, [install it](https://help.github.com/articles/set-up-git/).

+## Fork this repository

+Fork this repository by clicking on the fork button on the top of this page.
+This will create a copy of this repository in your account.

 ## Clone the repository